AndroidDoctorr/.NETInstructorsGuide2020/1GoldBadge/Week1/Day2/LectureMaterials/ReferenceTypes.md

 Lists are the first type we want to show.
 Often you'll find yourself using Lists instead of arrays, because a List can grow dynamically where an array has its size defined at initialization.

 Like we did with the DateTimes earlier, we're going to use the `new` keyword here.
-Remember this is how we new up an brand new instance of the type (in this case an instance of the List class) we're declaring.
+Remember this is how we new up a brand new instance of the type (in this case an instance of the List class) we're declaring.

 ```C#
 List<string> listOfStrings = new List<string>();